Student Expectations and Protocol

 The Center for Diversity & Inclusion (CDI) wants to ensure that everyone has a wonderful experience in the Scholastic Enhancement Experience (SEE) Program.
 Please remember that Truman State University sponsors this program, and therefore, all participants are subject to the University Student Code of Conduct.
 In addition, because our scholars are not yet full-time students, there are additional rules and guidelines that we ask you to adhere to.
 These are outlined below:

 Attendance and Academic Performance

 Scholars are expected and required to attend all class sessions.
 Missing class without express permission from staff or faculty personnel are immediate grounds for expulsion from the SEE program.
-SEE scholars are conditionally admitted to the University, pending successful completion of the SEE program, and must meet the academic requirements set by professors and MAC staff.
+SEE scholars are conditionally admitted to the University, pending successful completion of the SEE program, and must meet the academic requirements set by professors and CDI staff.
 The final grade received in the INDV 1-credit pass/fail course will become part of all scholars’ permanent academic records.
 Even though the workshops and meetings will not be taken for academic credit, all scholars are expected to successfully complete all necessary assignments.
 A Scholar may be dismissed from the program for conduct which is deemed disorderly, disruptive or indecent.

 Dangerous Disruptive or Illegal Instruments